Invariant Forms and Automorphisms of Locally Homogeneous Multisymplectic Manifolds

-{\bf Remarks:} \begin{itemize} \item The center of the graded Lie algebra $({\tilde{\cal H}}^*(M),\{\ ,\ \})$ is a graded Lie subalgebra, whose elements will be called Casimirs.
-We must point it out that there are no Casimirs of degree 0, i.e., functions commuting with anything, because if this were the case, then there will be a function $S$ such that

-for all Hamiltonian forms $\eta$.
-In particular, $S$ will commute with $(k-1)$-Hamiltonian forms, but this implies that $X(S) = 0$, for all Hamiltonian vector fields.
-But this is clearly impossible, because Hamiltonian vector fields span the tangent bundle by Lemma \ref{transitivity}. \item The graded Lie algebra ${\cal V}_H^* (M,\Omega)$ possesses as elements of degree zero the Lie algebra of locally Hamiltonian vector fields on $(M,\Omega)$ which is the Lie algebra of the ILH-group \cite{Om74} of smooth multisymplectic diffeomorphisms.
+\begin{remark} The graded Lie algebra ${\mathcal V}_H^* (M,\Omega)$ possesses as elements of degree zero the Lie algebra of locally Hamiltonian vector fields on $(M,\Omega)$, which is the Lie algebra of the ILH-group \cite{Om74} of smooth multisymplectic diffeomorphisms.
 This suggests the possibility of embracing in a single structure of supergroup both smooth multisymplectic diffeomorphisms and infinitesimal automorphisms of a multisymplectic manifold $(M,\Omega)$.
-This can certainly be done extending to the graded setting some of the techniques used to deal with ILH-Lie groups. \end{itemize}
+This can certainly be done by extending to the graded setting some of the techniques used to deal with ILH-Lie groups. \end{remark}

 \section{Locally homogeneous multisymplectic manifolds.
-The group of multisympletic diffeomorphisms}
+The group of multisymplectic diffeomorphisms}

-As it was mentioned earlier, in general, it is not true that the locally Hamiltonian vector fields in a multisymplectic manifold span the tangent bundle of this manifold.
-However, there are a simple property, that was already mentioned in the introduction, that implies it (among other things).
+As mentioned earlier, in general, it is not true that the locally Hamiltonian vector fields in a multisymplectic manifold span the tangent bundle of this manifold.
+However, there is a simple property, already mentioned in the introduction, that implies it (among other things).